signalfx/signalfx-go-tracing/README.md

 # SignalFx Tracing Library for Go

-The SignalFx Tracing Library for Go helps you instrument Go applications with the OpenTracing API to capture and report distributed traces to SignalFx.
+The SignalFx Tracing Library for Go helps you automatically instrument Go applications with instrumented library helpers and a tracer to capture and report distributed traces to SignalFx.
+You can also use the library to manually instrument Go applications with the OpenTracing API.

 ## Requirements and supported software